What is V Model?

-As we can see in the above diagram, the test activities start in parallel with the development activities e.g. during the requirement analysis phase, acceptance-test cases are prepared by the testing team; during system design phase, the system test case are prepared.
-Similarly, for each phase of development a corresponding QA activity is performed.
+As we can see in the above diagram, the test activities start in parallel with the development activities e.g. during the requirement analysis phase, acceptance-test cases are prepared by the testing team; during the system design phase, the system test case is prepared.
+Similarly, for each phase of development, a corresponding QA activity is performed.
 Later, when the deliverable gets ready, the QA artifacts are used to conduct the testing.
-Along with that, each phase of development phase is verified before moving to the next phase.
+Along with that, each phase of the development phase is verified before moving to the next phase.

 - Each phase of development is tested before moving to next phase, hence there is a higher rate of success.

 - It avoids defect leakage to the later phases as each phase is verified explicitly.

 - The model has clear and defined steps.
 So, it is easier to implement.

 - It is suitable for smaller projects where requirements are fixed.